Prostate Cancer Treatment in Scranton and Wilkes-Barre, PA

 Chemotherapy for Prostate Cancer

-Chemotherapy is not a standard treatment for most cases of prostate cancer, but can be useful in cases of advanced prostate cancer where the disease has metastasized to the bones, or when the cancer has not been responsive to more conventional hormonal therapy methods.
+Chemotherapy is not a standard treatment for most cases of prostate cancer but can be useful in cases of advanced prostate cancer where the disease has metastasized to the bones, or when the cancer has not been responsive to more conventional hormonal therapy methods.

-Prostate Cancer Symptoms and Diagnosis
+What Are Prostate Cancer Symptoms and How is it Diagnosed?

-Many patients don’t experience any symptoms, especially in early stages.
+Many patients don’t experience any symptoms, especially in the early stages.
 More severe prostate cancer patients can experience:

 - Blood in Urine

 Some of these symptoms can also just be symptoms of benign prostate hyperplasia (BPH), so it’s really hard to detect.
 Therefore, it’s extremely important to get screened by either digital rectal exam (DRE) or prostate-specific antigen (PSA) blood test.